isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_thread_relinquish"></a>tx_thread_relinquish

-Ceder el control a otros subprocesos de aplicación
+Cede el control a otros subprocesos de aplicación.

 ### <a name="prototype"></a>Prototipo